kyh/inteligir/README.md

 > Build quick machine learning models directly in your browser

-Upload a CSV file and train a pre-built machine learning model.
+Upload your dataset and train a pre-built machine learning model.
 Make predictions, tune, and export your model directly from your browser.

 ## Directory Layout